 October 2014: GAVI Alliance facilitated a visit by seven Australian federal members of parliament to see GAVI's vaccination work in Laos.

-September 2014: The Hon.
-Dr. Souvanpheng Bouphanouvong, Chairperson of the Economic Planning and Finance Committee of the Lao National Assembly, visited Australia.
-This was her third visit, following participation in parliamentary delegations in 2012 and 2013.
+September 2014: Dr. Souvanpheng Bouphanouvong, Chairperson of the Economic Planning and Finance Committee of the Lao National Assembly, visited Australia.

 September 2014: Minister for Education, the Hon.
 Christopher Pyne, led Australia's delegation to the 2nd East Asia Summit Education Minister's Meeting in Vientiane.

 September 2014: Speaker for the House of Representatives, the Hon.
 Bronwyn Bishop, visited Laos.